genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

 ### Build a Maven project

-First, you need to build a Maven project so that you can use an IDE to build the app.
+First, build a Maven project so that you can use an IDE to build the app.

 You can run the `mvn` command either locally (in the server, local vm, wsl or cloud instance where the LCNC Platform is installed) or a separate local dev machine.
 In our example below, we are using the same machine as before for consistency.
 Note that we are using version 5.5.0; adjust the command to match the version of the Genesis LCNC Platform that you are using.